35th Paratroopers Brigade (Israel)

-Paratrooper Brigade soldiers wear maroon berets with the infantry pin and reddish-brown boots.
-Distinct from all other soldiers of the IDF, Paratroopers wear a tunic and belt over the shirt.
+The 35th Paratroopers Brigade (חֲטִיבַת הַצַּנְחָנִים, Hativat HaTzanhanim) is an Israeli military airborne infantry brigade.
+It is a selective unit, which accepts new recruits following physical tryouts and interviews, and consists of volunteers.
+It forms a major part of the Israeli Ground Forces' Infantry Corps, and has a history of carrying out special operations from the 1950s onwards.
+Soldiers of the brigade wear maroon berets with the Infantry Corps pin and russet boots.

-The IDF has four reservist paratrooper brigades (55th, 226th, 551st and 646th) at any given time, consisting of personnel who served their mandatory time in the brigade, and who are mostly relatively recently discharged, aside from officers.
+As part of an Israel Defense Forces (IDF) tradition unique to the brigade, its soldiers wear a tunic and belt over their shirts.
+The IDF maintains four reserve paratrooper brigades, currently the 55th, 226th, 551st and 646th, at all times, whose enlisted personnel consist of reservists that have already completed their compulsory military service in the 35th Brigade.

 History

 In 1949 Chaim Laskov asked Machalnik Captain Tom Derek Bowden to create a paratroop school.
 He did so, writing a training manual with the help of his Hebrew-speaking secretary Eva Heilbronner and training soldiers with British Army surplus equipment.
 Bowden returned to England in 1950.

 The brigade was created in the mid-1950s when the commando Unit 101 was merged with the 890th Battalion (the IDF's Airborne Commando unit) in order to form an elite infantry brigade.
 The new unit was equipped with the IMI Uzi submachine gun as their primary weapon as it provided light and small automatic fire, essential properties for recon units and commandos.

 The goals in creating the Paratroopers Brigade were: